President Sean McGarvey

 A graduate and proponent of construction registered apprenticeship, Sean has led the development and expansion of Apprenticeship Readiness Programs to recruit more communities of color, women, veterans, indigenous people and the justice-involved into the building trades.
 Alongside NABTU’s governing board of presidents, he has established Capital Strategies, an expansive program to advance high-road standards in procurement practices and grow partnerships with top Wall Street and Bay Street investment firms supporting job-creating enterprises in commercial, industrial, and residential construction and public-private infrastructure.
 Throughout his tenure, Sean’s steady bipartisan approach to policy and politics has navigated the building trades through some of the toughest fights to protect and advance labor, training, and industry standards, lower barriers to entry for new energy infrastructure and promote investment in rebuilding public infrastructure.

-Sean serves on several private and public sector boards, including the Diabetes Research Institute (DRI), Ullico, the U.S. Council on Competitiveness and the AFL-CIO Housing and Investment Trust.
+Sean serves on several private and public sector boards, including the Diabetes Research Institute (DRI), Ullico, and the AFL-CIO Housing and Investment Trust.
 Sean co-chairs labor-management committees of the American Petroleum Institute, American Chemistry Council, Southern Company-NABTU LMCC, and the Nuclear Power LMCC.
 He chairs the Labor Council for the Democratic Treasurers Association as well as the boards of CMRAVE/Helmets to Hardhats, CPWR – The Center for Construction Research and Training, and the National Coordinating Committee for Multi-Employer Plans (NCCMP).

 Sean has a bachelor’s degree in Business Administration and is a graduate of the Harvard University Trade Union Program.
-Married to his lovely wife, Shari, Sean has two daughters, two step-daughters, and three grandchildren named Lucas, Leah and Liam.
+Married to his lovely wife, Shari, Sean has two daughters, two step-daughters, and four grandchildren named Lucas, Leah, Liam, and Finnegan.

 Secretary-Treasurer Brent Booker